Solskjaer provides Haaland transfer update as he rules out Pogba Man Utd exit | Goal.com

 Pogba publicly admitted he wanted to leave Old Trafford over the summer, expressing a desire to undertake a new challenge as Madrid and Juventus courted his services, but he ultimately failed to secure a transfer away from Manchester.

-The World Cup winner has been tipped to force through a move in the new year, but Solskjaer insists that he will remain on the club's books until at least the end of the season.
+The World Cup winner has been tipped to seek a move once again in the new year, but Solskjaer insists that he will remain on the club's books until at least the end of the season.

 The 46-year-old head coach said: “He's not getting sold in January, no. When he comes back, he'll play well, with a smile on his face and do what he did a year ago when I came here.
 Paul has been fantastic.